 Live election results: Wisconsin school referendums to watch

-A referendum asks if voters support a $145 million construction project for Franklin High School.=
+A referendum asked if voters support a $145 million construction project for Franklin High School.

 Franklin Public Schools said the job market is demanding access to technical education classes and skills, but that's hard to do when lab space is limited.
 Superintendent Annalee Bennin said the high school's existing lab space is more than 50 years old and there is a waitlist for classes in construction, manufacturing and agriculture.

-If the referendum passes, $123 million would go toward the high school and build things like a technical education shop, a five-court field house and additional classrooms and parking.
-It would cost taxpayers anywhere from $82 to $410 more per year depending on the property value of their homes.
+With the referendum passing, $123 million will go toward the high school and build things like a technical education shop, a five-court field house and additional classrooms and parking.
+It will cost taxpayers anywhere from $82 to $410 more per year depending on the property value of their homes.

-Fixing the problem all depends on the fate of the referendum.
-If it doesn't pass, leaders said they will have to slash jobs and insurance benefits.
+Fixing the problem depended on the fate of the referendum.
+If it didn't pass, leaders said they would have to slash jobs and insurance benefits.

 After the district failed to get a $102 million referendum passed in April, Superintendent Joe Koch said the school board came up with a leaner pitch to voters for the November ballot.